CypaxNET/VFD-Studio2/docs/Other_displays.md

 In step #4 we tell the Arduino IDE to which port the board is connected to.
 See the [troubleshooting section below](#troubleshooting), if you are unsure which port it is.

 In step #5 we tell what kind of display it is and how it is connected to the board.
-This is how I proceeded:
+This is how to proceed:

 1. Know what resolution the display has (e.g. 128X64).

 2. Know what controller your display has.
 For example: on the backside of the display I used here it says *SSD1306*.

 3. Know what interface you are using.
 As mentioned above, the display I used has a I2C interface.

    Note: Sometimes, displays also might provide more than one interface.

 4. Search the [u8g2 constructor reference](https://github.com/olikraus/u8g2/wiki/u8g2setupcpp#constructor-reference) for a constructor that matches your display.
 The naming scheme is: `U8G2_<controller>_<resolution>_<manufacturer>_<variant>_<interface>`

    Displays acquired via eBay or AliExpress are often cheap but also often badly documented.
 I my case didn't know who the manufacturer is, so I started with `U8G2_SSD1306_128x64_NONAME_1_HW_I2C` where *HW_I2C* stands for hardware I2C interface (it is also possible to emulate interfaces such as I2C or SPI with software).

 5. Try it.
 Upload the firmware to the board as described in steps #6 and #7 and observe what the display shows.
 If it's working correctly the display should show a random pixel pattern when you press the reset button on the board.

    If it does not, only partly or if you experience irregularities when running the display from VFD-Studio 2, you need to go back to step #5 and try another constructor.
-I ended up with `U8G2_SSD1306_128X64_VCOMH0_F_HW_I2C` being the one that works best with my specific display.
+In this example ended up with `U8G2_SSD1306_128X64_VCOMH0_F_HW_I2C` being the one that works best with my specific display.

 ### Launch